The United Methodist Church

 welcome

-We believe that all persons are welcome in our church regardless of race, ethnicity, physical ability, religious background, socio-economic status, gender identity, family configuration, or sexual orientation.
+All persons are welcome in our church regardless of race, ethnicity, physical ability, religious background, socio-economic status, gender identity, family configuration, or sexual orientation.
 We celebrate our diversity and believe that the Body of Christ reflects the diversity of God's presence in the world today.

 Want to learn more?